Your Questions

 Thank you very much for your time and assistance.
 I look forward to your reply.

-2) iliac crest reduction can be combined with other body contouring procedures.
+2) Iliac crest reduction can be combined any other body contouring procedure.

 Dr. Barry Eppley